mParticle/docs/src/pages/integrations/liftoff/audience/index.md

 ## Prerequisites

-In order to enable our integration with Liftoff, you'll need to work with your Liftoff account executive to obtain your Liftoff App ID and API Key.
+* In order to enable our integration with Liftoff, you'll need to work with your Liftoff account executive to obtain your Liftoff App ID and API Key.
+* Prior to enabling an audience connection for [user attribute sharing](/guides/platform-guide/audiences/#user-attribute-sharing), you must share the user attribute names with your Liftoff Account Manager so they can be setup for use in Liftoff models.

 ## User Identity Mapping